 - I. Determine Amount of Title IV Aid Disbursed or that Could Have Been Disbursed for the Payment - II.
-Determine the Percentage of Title IV Aid Earned by the Student - a.
-Note: Round to three decimal places when calculating percentages.
-Example: .4486 would be .449 or 44.9% - b.
-Divide the clock hours scheduled to have been completed as of the last day of attendance (withdrawal date) in the payment period by the total clock hours in the payment period - i.
-If this percentage is greater than 60%, the student has earned 100% of the Title IV aid, proceed to Step 3. (.6001 would be considered as greater than 60% even though when rounding the percent would be 60.0%, however, .5999 would be less than 60%).
+Determine the Percentage of Title IV Aid Earned by the Student ii.
+If this percentage is less than or equal to 60%, proceed to Step 3.

-- ii.
-If this percentage is less than or equal to 60%, proceed to Step 3. - 3.
-Determine the Amount of Title IV Aid Earned - a.
-Multiply the Percentage of Title IV Aid Earned from Step 2 times the total Title IV aid disbursed plus the Title IV aid that could have been disbursed for the payment period from Step 1. - 4.
-Determine the Amount of Title IV Aid to be Disbursed or Returned - a.
-Compare the amount of Title IV aid earned to the amount of Title IV aid that was disbursed for the payment period. - i.
-If the amount of Title IV aid earned is less than the amount of Title IV aid disbursed, the difference must be returned to the Title IV programs. - ii.
-If the amount of Title IV Aid earned is greater than the amount of Title IV aid disbursed, the difference must be offered to the student as a post-withdrawal disbursement. - 5.
-Determine the Amount of Title IV Aid to be Returned by the School - a.
-Multiply the institutional charges for the payment period times the percentage of aid unearned (100% % from Step 3).
-The school is responsible to return the lesser of the amount determined in Step 4 or Step 5. - i.
-Note: Tuition and Fees are always considered Institutional charges no matter how they were paid. - 6.
-Return of Funds by the School - a.
-The school must return the unearned aid for which it is responsible by repaying funds to the following sources, in order, up to the total net amount disbursed from each source. - 1.
-Pell Grant - 2.
-Federal Supplemental Education Opportunity Grant - 3.
-Iraq Afghanistan Service Grant
+3. Determine the Amount of Title IV Aid Earned

+a.
+Multiply the Percentage of Title IV Aid Earned from Step 2 times the total Title IV aid disbursed plus the Title IV aid that could have been disbursed for the payment period from Step 1.

+4. Determine the Amount of Title IV Aid to be Disbursed or Returned a.
+Compare the amount of Title IV aid earned to the amount of Title IV aid that was disbursed for the payment period.

+i.
+If the amount of Title IV aid earned is less than the amount of Title IV aid disbursed, the difference must be returned to the Title IV programs.

+ii.
+If the amount of Title IV Aid earned is greater than the amount of Title IV aid disbursed, the difference must be offered to the student as a post-withdrawal disbursement.

+5. Determine the Amount of Title IV Aid to be Returned by the School a.
+Multiply the institutional charges for the payment period times the percentage of aid unearned (100% - % from Step 3).
+The school is responsible to return the lesser of the amount determined in Step 4 or Step 5.

+i.
+Note: Tuition and Fees are always considered Institutional charges no matter how they were paid.

+6. Return of Funds by the School

+a.
+The school must return the unearned aid for which it is responsible by repaying funds to the following sources, in order, up to the total net amount disbursed from each source.

+- 1. Pell Grant

+- 2. Federal Supplemental Education Opportunity Grant

+- 3. Iraq Afghanistan Service Grant

-- b.
-The college does not participate in the FFEL GRAD/PLUS Loan or the Federal Direct Stafford Loan programs; therefore, they have been omitted from the above list. - 7.
-Determine the Initial Amount of Title IV Aid to be Returned by the Student - a.
+b.
+The college does not participate in the FFEL GRAD/PLUS Loan or the Federal Direct Stafford Loan programs; therefore, they have been omitted from the above list.

+7. Determine the Initial Amount of Title IV Aid to be Returned by the Student a.
 Subtract the amount of Title IV aid due from the school from the amount of Title IV aid to be returned.
-(Amount from Step 5 minus amount from Step 4). - 8.
-Determine the Amount of Title IV Grant Funds to be Returned by the Student - a.
-Amount of Title IV Grant protection: Multiply the total Title IV grant aid that was disbursed or could have been disbursed for the period of enrollment by 50%. - b.
-Title IV Grant funds for student to return: Subtract the protected amount of Title IV grants from the initial amount of Title IV grants for the student to return. - The grant funds returned by the student are applied to the following sources, in order, up to the total amount disbursed from that grant program, after subtracting the amount the school will return. - 1.
+(Amount from Step 5 minus amount from Step 4).

+8. Determine the Amount of Title IV Grant Funds to be Returned by the Student a.
+Amount of Title IV Grant protection: Multiply the total Title IV grant aid that was disbursed or could have been disbursed for the period of enrollment by 50%.

+b.
+Title IV Grant funds for student to return: Subtract the protected amount of Title IV grants from the initial amount of Title IV grants for the student to return.

+- The grant funds returned by the student are applied to the following sources, in order, up to the total amount disbursed from that grant program, after subtracting the amount the school will return. - 1.
 Pell Grant - 2.
 Federal Supplemental Education Opportunity Grant - 3.
 Iraq Afghanistan Service Grant